Mrs. Pogue's Kindergarten

 Please let me know if you have any questions as we move forward.
 More information will come home in the coming weeks about how our days will reflect these changes as well as the calendar changes.
 Please let me know if you have any questions as we move forward.
 Thanks for your help as we all make these adjustments.

-During our small group time, we worked with the word look, listened to Pete the Cat: Four Groovy Buttons and wrote and illustrated our favorite part of the story.
-We also practiced writing lowercase letters l and k.
-Some of us played games to help us build our stamina with Mrs. Shewey.
+During our small group time, we worked with the word they, listened to Pete the Cat: I Love My White Shoes and worked on identifying the problem in the story.
+We also practiced writing lowercase letters g and u.
+Some of us played games to help us build our stamina with Mrs. Shewey and Ms. Bartlett.